+Childcare / Early Years Provision

+Lead WSCC

-Childcare / Earl y Years Provision Lead WSCC organisations Private Providers Main sources WSCC Childcare Sufficiency Report of information WSCC Sufficiency Action Plan (South) 2011-14 Existing provision The Childcare Act 2006 identifies the vital role local authorities play as strategic leaders in facilitating the childcare market: Section 6 of the Act sets out that the Local Authority (in this instance WSCC), so far as is reasonably practicable, should ensure that the provision of childcare is sufficient to meet the requirements of parents in their area.
+organisations Private Providers

+, Main sources of information WSCC Childcare Sufficiency Report WSCC Sufficiency Action Plan (South) 2011-14 14 Existing provision The Childcare Act 2006 identifies the vital role local authorities play as strategic leaders in facilitating the childcare market: Section 6 of the Act sets out that the Local Authority (in this instance WSCC), so far as is reasonably practicable, should ensure that the provision of childcare is sufficient to meet the requirements of parents in their area.
 This is to enable them to work or undertake education or training which could reasonably be expected to assist them to obtain work.
 There is a wide range of day nurseries, nursery schools/classes, crèches, child-minders, pre-school playgroups, toddler groups and out of school care/holiday schemes within the district.
-There are 1700 childcare places in Adur spread across: 28 Day Nurseries and Pre-school Playgroups 74 Child-minders 14 Out of School Clubs Listed below are the children and family centres that lie within the Adur district: Boundstone children and family centre Kingston Buci children and family centre Lancing children and family centre Stepping Stones children and family centre (Fishersgate)

-The children and family centres are all run by WSCC and have childcare provision on site.
+As at 02 Sept 2016 there are 1683 childcare places in Adur spread across: 26 Day Nurseries and Pre-school Playgroups 43 Child-minders 14 Out of School Clubs Listed below are the children and family centres that lie within the Adur district: Boundstone children and family centre Kingston Buci children and family centre Lancing children and family centre Stepping Stones children and family centre (Fishersgate) The children and family centres are all run by WSCC and have childcare provision on site.
 Their main function is to provide support, activities and the facilities for children and families.
 Most childcare provision in Adur is delivered through private businesses or through on-site nursery care provided by primary schools.
 The WSCC Childcare Sufficiency Report identifies that there are currently vacancies for all forms of childcare provision within Adur.
 The Report identifies the need to improve quality across the area and to sustain the current childcare supply.
 Planned provision There are currently no known planned facilities in Adur.
 Sources of funding and costs Developer contributions and private childcare providers.
 Key issues and dependencies From September 2010, a free childcare entitlement of 15 hours a week early years provision for 3-4 year-olds, for 38 weeks of the year can be taken flexibly by parents to meet their family and employment circumstances.
-From September 2013, the free entitlement is extended to a new entitlement for the 20% most disadvantaged 2 year olds.
-The initial phase of this in 2013/14 is likely to be met from vacancies in existing provision; the extension of the scheme to 40% of the most disadvantaged children in September 2014 will exert additional pressures on childcare provision.
-With this background in mind, the proposed housing and employer developments are likely to generate a need for an additional 100 childcare places which would be delivered by private, voluntary and independent childcare providers.
-If a new primary school is to be delivered at the New Monks Farm site, an additional classroom (30 places) for use by pre-school and out of school use should be provided to cater for the increase in demand in the area.
-The other developments are likely to generate a need for a further 70 childcare places with approximately one-third in the Sompting area and two-thirds in the Shoreham Harbour area.
-These would be ideally met through the use of multi-purpose community buildings or provision at new and / or existing primary schools.
-Summary and role of LDF and IDP Early years childcare provision is provided through a combination of means: County Council; voluntary services; and private groups.
-The Local Plan should identify the need for these facilities through the policies for strategic sites.
-Local Plan Policy 30 states that new development will be required to provide or contribute to the provision of facilities, infrastructure can be met.